vodquang96/django-anymail/docs/inbound.rst

         The message's plaintext message body as a `str`, or `None` if the message doesn't include a plaintext body.

+        For certain messages that are sent as plaintext with inline images (such as those sometimes composed by the Apple Mail app), this will include only the text before the first inline image.

     .. attribute:: html

         The message's HTML message body as a `str`, or `None` if the